James-Wirth/ai-graph/README.md

         return None
 ```

-We can then hook this up inside the Newton node, and let the LLM use the tool output to proceed.
+We can hook this up inside the Newton node, and let the LLM use the tool output to proceed.
 (This assumes that the Newton-bot might struggle with the multiplication...)

 ```python